jnfeinstein/gortex/README.md

 # GORTEX

-Text search for postgres w/ ORGM using Golang
+Text search for postgres w/ ORM using Golang

 ## Overview